Expeditions - How to Apply

 RCGS expedition support is awarded to individuals and teams undertaking expeditions in Canada that complement the mandate of the RCGS to “make Canada better known to Canadians and to the world.”

-- A clear element of physical challenge, adventure and exploration taking into account:
+- Expeditions must have a clear element of physical challenge, adventure, and exploration while taking into account:

 - terrain and elements;